annadragan/annadragan/README.md

 ><p align="right"> "No one knows what he can do till he tries"</p>

-### Hey, nice to see you 😎
+### Hey, I'm Anna! 😎
-👋 🌱 I´m Anna and I'm currently learning Java 🙃
+👋 🌱 On the path to becoming a Full Stack Developer, I've been learning programming for nearly two years.
+I'm enthusiastic about constantly learning new things – whether it's in human or technical languages.
+My goal: Creating outstanding user experiences and consistently growing in the world of code!  💻 🚀 🙃

 ### Languages & Tools